pybpod/pybpod-api/docs/source/about/about.rst

 License
 =======
-This is Open Source software with an MIT license.
+This is Open Source software with a MIT license.

 Maintenance team
 ================